mwakok/Microscopy-Image-Treatment/README.md

 # Microscopy-Image-Treatment

+(see "Manual - Image Treatment.pdf" for detailed information)

 MatLab scripts for the treatment of fluorescence microcopy images, such as TIRF and Spinning Disk.
 The available treatment methods are:

 1) Alignment of image channels acquired with two separate camera's.
 Requires a calibration image with the same fluorescent bead sample in both channels.